This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Incorrect Temperature

-If the temperature gradient in your python’s setup is off, they’ll burrow to escape heat stress or cold spots.
+When the temperature gradient in your ball python’s enclosure is off, they’ll burrow to manage uncomfortable conditions.
+Heat stress above 90°F or chilling temps below 70°F can push them to seek refuge underground.

-Avoid frequent temperature fluctuations to guarantee your ball python burrowing isn’t caused by discomfort.
+Avoid temperature fluctuations to keep your python cozy and discourage ball python burrowing.

 Low Humidity